indiana-university/rivet-source/src/components/02-spacing/README.md

 ### Spacing modifiers

-All spacing utilities described above have the follow responsive modifiers available to them:
+All spacing utilities described above have the following responsive modifiers available to them:

 - `--sm-up` - screens **480–740px** and wider
 - `--md-up` - screens **740–1080px** and wider